derpferd/semeval-2018-task2/README.md

      - Tested using 10 cross folds

 ## Stage 1 TODO (everything should be done by Wednesday night)
-This is a todo list of everything we need for Stage 1 submission.
+This is a todo list of everything we need for Stage 1 submission that hasn't been done already.
 - [x] Write `install.sh` (Jon)
 - [x] Analyze results.
 (Sai) Due: 10/6
 - [x] Create baseline based on most frequent class (Dennis) Due: 10/9